Gallipoli campaign: Cape Helles

 The Ottoman defenders were too few to defeat the landing but inflicted many casualties and contained the attack close to the shore.
-By the morning of 25 April, out of ammunition and with nothing but bayonets to meet the attackers on the slopes leading up from the beach to the heights of Chunuk Bair, the 57th Infantry Regiment received orders from Kemal "I do not order you to fight, I order you to die.
+By the morning of 25 April, out of ammunition and with nothing but bayonets to meet the attackers on the slopes leading up from the beach to the heights of Chunuk Bair, the 57th Infantry Regiment received orders from Kemal: "I do not order you to fight, I order you to die.
 In the time which passes until we die, other troops and commanders can come forward and take our places".
 Every man of the regiment was either killed or wounded.

-At 'W' Beach, thereafter known as Lancashire Landing, the Lancashires were able to overwhelm the defenders despite the loss of 600 casualties from 1,000 men.
-Six awards of the Victoria Cross were made among the Lancashires at 'W' Beach.
-A further six Victoria Crosses were awarded among the infantry and sailors at the 'V' Beach landing and three more were awarded the following day as they fought their way inland.
+At "W" Beach, thereafter known as Lancashire Landing, the Lancashires were able to overwhelm the defenders despite the loss of 600 casualties from 1,000 men.
+Six awards of the Victoria Cross were made among the Lancashires at "W" Beach.
+A further six Victoria Crosses were awarded among the infantry and sailors at the "V" Beach landing and three more were awarded the following day as they fought their way inland.
 Five squads of Ottoman infantry led by Sergeant Yahya distinguished themselves by repulsing several attacks on their hilltop position, the defenders eventually disengaging under cover of darkness.
 After the landings, so few men remained from the Dublin and Munster Fusiliers that they were amalgamated into The Dubsters.
-Only one Dubliner officer survived the landing, while of the 1,012 Dubliners who landed, just 11 survived the Gallipoli campaign unscathed.
+Only one Dubliner officer survived the landing while, of the 1,012 Dubliners who landed, just 11 survived the Gallipoli campaign unscathed.
 After the landings, little was done by the Allies to exploit the situation, apart from a few limited advances inland by small groups of men.
-The Allied attack lost momentum and the Ottomans had time to bring up reinforcements and rally the small number of defending troops.
+The Entente attack lost momentum and the Ottomans had time to bring up reinforcements and rally the small number of defending troops.